client9/shlib/README.md

 Really shell or bash should only be used for boot-strapping to something sane.
 Until then you might need some truly portable functions.

-I present these in hope you never need to use them.
+I hope you never need to use them, but if you do they are [public domain](http://unlicense.org).
+Do whatever you'd like with them.

+However acknowledgement (and pull requests) are appreciated.
+You can optionally include [license.sh](blob/master/license.sh) so the next person knows where to find them.